wwwild/CBC/readme.txt

     build ftp_file  -Dftp.binary.mode=true -Dftp.file=ServerFiles/cbcsermMM.DD.YYYY.mp3
     build ftp_file -Dftp.file=ServerFiles/cbcmedia.html

- * There are a number of validations done by the script, which can cause the script to fail, requiring restarting.
-If the script fails with BUILD FAILED review the messages and take the appropriate action.
+ * Also, there are a number of validations done by the script, which can cause the script to fail, requiring restarting.

+ * If the script fails with BUILD FAILED review the messages and take the appropriate action.

- * The process can be terminated via Ctrl-C, but you need to be aware of where you are in the process and you may need to do some cleanup.
-Details are beyond the scope of this document, but essentially involves reading the build.xml file and output to identify the location and cause of the failure.
+ * Also, the build could fail mid-stream - e.g. Windows update or by forced termination via Ctrl-C. In these cases it's best to be aware of where you are in the process as you may need to do some cleanup.

+ Unfortunately, specific details of all possible error scenarios and recovery steps are beyond the scope of this document; however, these are some guidelines that can assist in recovery:
+   -) Enter the web page URL to confirm if the html page and mp3 files were copied to the server: file:///C:/Alligator/aardvark/CBC/Dev/ServerFiles/cbcmedia.html If the page shows up with your latest edits - sermon date, title, etc. - then you can confirm if the mp3 file copied successfully.
+To confirm the mp3 file click it's "Download" link; if the file plays then it's likely OK and you're done.
+   -) If either file is not on the server - html page or mp3 file - confirm that they are on your local PC.
+In a Windows shell, in  your CBC GitHub folder enter:
+      ls -1at ServerFiles/MP3s/*.mp3 | head -1
+   You will get output like this:
+      ServerFiles/MP3s/170416_0310.mp3
+   which should be the last file you worked with from the memory stick.
+If it's not you can start over from the beginning.
+   Otherwise, confirm the script copied and renamed this file for copying to the server:
+     ls -1at ServerFiles/*.mp3 | head -1
+   You will get output like this:
+     ServerFiles/cbcserm04.16.2017.mp3
+   If the date portion of the two files don't match then continue in this list of steps; matching files would be, e.g. from above: "170416" & "04.16.2017".
- * Each time the script is run a backup of the .html file is created in the ServerFiles folder with the a suffix of -BACKUP and the time of day; e.g.: cbcmedia.html-BACKUP010332
+   -) Each time the script is run a backup of the .html file is created before adding the new sermon.
+This backup is in the CBC\ServerFiles folder.
+If the backup exists with a matching date to the last sermon file you worked with then you know the script processed at least this far.
+To check if the BACKUP file exists: ls -1at ServerFiles/cbcmedia.html-BACKUP* | head -1 and if the date portion matches your latest sermon file date you know the script got as far as creating the backup.
+   TODO
+   Then to confirm if the most recent cbcmedia.html file was updated...

 ===============================
 Resolving Multiple Sermon Files
 ===============================